mortenjc/aoc2022/README.md

 # Advent of Code 2022
 Some solutions to the Advent of Code challenge (https://adventofcode.com/)

 ## YouTube videos of selected solutions
+After solving the puzzles I go and check videos of some of the leaderboard contributers (often just picking the first that comes up from the search).
+I do this to try to learn about different approaches to attacking the problem, language features I don't know and the use of additional packages.

 ### day 5
 https://www.youtube.com/watch?v=Fg7wLU5xhQo